cebonet/TTunerCLI/README.md

 # TerminalTuner
 A lightweight instrument tuner working in the terminal environment.
+Compatible with \*nix, mac and windows systems.

+Dependencies:

+1. PortAudio